collabdotcloud/docs.collab.cloud/docs/help/known-issues.md

 *We have contacted HCL regarding this and will update customers as soon as we receive further information.*

+*UPDATE: Statement from HCL:
+Survey data was excluded from the beginning.
+I remember that we discussed the feasibility a couple of times but we decided not to pursue survey export with the approaching deadline.
+This has also been communicated in various calls.
+Our [documentation](https://www.cwpcollaboration.com/blogs/a-qa-about-moving-ahead-with-connections-cloud-practical-next-steps) also lists Surveys as out of scope.*

 ## Very Short Timeouts in the Connections Engagement Centre
 There is an issue with very short session timeouts in the Connections Engagement Centre which is affecting a number of customers in both the EU and US data centres.
 This results in a login box appearing which does not accept any credentials.